nirajmahajan/Depth-Controlled-Spherical-Panorama-Generation/README.md

 ## Generating a Prompt Conditioned Panorama

 For generating 360-degree panoramas, I utilized the LoRA weights from [this model](https://huggingface.co/jbilcke-hf/sdxl-panorama).
+This is an XL Stable diffusion model that is tuned to generate 360 panorama images when referred to the T0k token.

+## Seam Correction

 Initially, the seams of these panoramas were not coherent.
 To address this, I rolled the panorama by half its width, placing the incoherent transition in the centre.
 Then, by masking and inpainting, the center using XL Stable Diffusion, a coherent panorama was achieved.

 <figure style="text-align: center;">
     <img src="images/raw/prompt0/Prompt_non_depth0_image_rolled.jpg" alt="alt text" width="512" height="256"/>